How to Make a DIY Barn Quilt: A Step-by-Step Guide for Beginners

-The simple craft of making barn quilts has had a resurgence since the turn of the century after a long hiatus.
-Originating hundreds of years ago, barn quilts were originally intended as a simple decoration on utilitarian buildings (barns) that weren’t normally painted.
+Understand that barn quilts are large pieces of wood painted to resemble quilt blocks.
+They have a long history of being hung outside homes and barns in the US to bring good luck and prosperity.
+Originating hundreds of years ago, barn quilts were originally intended as a simple decoration on utilitarian buildings (barns) that weren’t typically painted.
 They came to the United States with the colonists and have continued as part of the tradition of the Pennsylvania Dutch.
 For those early settlers, barn quilts were a way of holding on to their heritage.
 They fell largely by the wayside until 2001 when the resurgence began.

-Donna Sue Groves started the modern version of the barn quilt out of her desire to honor her mother and her Appalachian heritage.
+Donna Sue Groves started the modern version of the barn quilt to honor her mother and her Appalachian heritage.
 The first modern barn quilt was hung on Donna’s barn in Adams County, Ohio.

-Barn quilts are now showing up in over 40 states and across Canada.
-They are popular enough that people create barn quilt “trails” mapped out, showing where barn quilts are located and can be viewed.
+Barn quilts are now appearing in over 40 states and across Canada.
+They are popular enough that people create “trails” mapped out showing where barn quilts are located and can be viewed.
 The old custom of a Sunday afternoon drive can be made more enjoyable by following one of these trails and seeing what others have crafted.

-Barn quilts that are going on in real barns need to be quite large.
-Typically, they are painted on two standard sheets of plywood, creating an eight foot square.
+Barn quilts in actual barns need to be quite large.
+Typically, they are painted on two standard sheets of plywood, creating an eight-foot square.
 But many people make smaller barn quilts for decorating inside and outside their homes.
 These smaller quilts are usually two feet square.

 A typical barn quilt doesn’t show a whole quilt but rather merely one square of a quilt.
 Depending on the quilt design and maker, the squares on the quilts that these designs are taken from can range from about four to 12 inches square.
 Regardless of their size, however, one of the basic concepts of quilting is that all quilts are made with geometric precision, which is part of their inherent beauty.